 On my first day off in Juneau, I told Sadie I wanted to climb a mountain in a long day.
 Unfortunately with Sadie’s broken thumb still healing we would be unable to heli-climb one of the esthetic Mendenhall Towers out past the famous Mendenhall Glacier.
 Our objective would have been the amazing 1000 ft, 5.8 Solva Buttress route up the fifth tower of the Mendenhall Towers Massif, but we’ll have to save that for another day.
 Instead we focused on a long hike up with views of glaciers high above Juneau towards Cairn Peak.
-(Drone footage coming soon)
+(Drone footage)

 Alaska was recently going through a heat wave with temperatures as high as 90 degrees hitting new records in Anchorage.
 In Juneau, that meant 80 degrees with 80% humidity while climbing up the Blackerby Trail towards Cairn Peak.
 The warm jungle trail quickly pitched straight up, with installed hand lines to assist ascent of the eroded dirt trail.
 Frequently entangled in a lattice of tree roots.